 The result is that the 'New Diagram' dialog will show the View we are defining under the GRA-UML component diagram.
 Note: If you do not know the fully qualified name of the diagram type you are extending, query the API to get the 'Metatype' field.
-In a Javascript console you can use:

-?GetCurrentDiagram().MetaType

-Exposing Objects in the Diagram View Toolbox

-An Exposes connector adds an object to the Toolbox page for the diagram View.
+In a JavaScript console you can use: 'GetCurrentDiagram().MetaType Alternatively, select the diagram in the Browser then look in the docked Properties window where it will be listed under MDG Technology.
+Exposing Objects in the Diagram View Toolbox An Exposes connector adds an object to the Toolbox page for the diagram View.
 For each element and connector to add to the diagram View's Toolbox page, you drag a 'definition element' onto the diagram and then click on the 'Exposes' icon in the Toolbox 'Profile' page and drag the cursor from the View Specification element to the 'definition element' to create the connector.
 The type of definition element depends on whether you are exposing a base UML element or a stereotyped element, as shown in the next two rows.
+Exposing UML If you are using base UML element or connectors in your custom diagram View, then for each element or connector:

-Exposing UML Element Types
+Element Types